trek-view/gopro-rpy/README.md

 ### Example usage

--To update the .json file with new data and create plots of the roll pitch yaw and magnetic heading
+- To update the .json file with new data and create plots of the roll pitch yaw and magnetic heading

 	./main3.py testfile.json --plot true

--To just update the .json file with new data
+- To just update the .json file with new data

 	./main3.py testfile.json